-Corrs has acted for the State of Victoria on the $135 million Casey Hospital Expansion Project, the latest PPP expansion project to achieve financial close.
+Corrs has acted for the State of Victoria on the A$135 million Casey Hospital Expansion Project, the latest PPP expansion project to achieve financial close.

 The Plenary Health consortium will construct, and then maintain, the expansion of the Casey Hospital in Berwick.
 The project includes the addition of 160 new beds, an intensive care unit, six new operating theatres and education and training facilities for Monash University.
 Areas of the existing hospital will also be refurbished and car parking facilities will be extended.